kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 ecosystem currently lacks some of the tools that would make this easier.

 Of particular significance are match conditions tied to non-functional properties of an object, such as using labels to decide whether to opt an object out of a policy.
-Without additional admition controls on who can set those non-functional aspects, exempting the policy based on that could be a security vulnerability.
+Without additional admission controls on who can set those non-functional aspects, exempting the policy based on that could be a security vulnerability.
 In contrast, the
 [NFS example usecase](#scope-an-nfs-access-management-webhook-to-pods-mounting-nfs-volumes) exempts